elastos/Elastos.Developer.Website/content/faq_roadmap/faq/faq_general.md

 {{< /faqentry >}}

 {{< faqentry question="What is the biggest challenge for Elastos?" >}}
-To make sure users can accept blockchain and understand the value of DApps, marketing development could be the biggest challenge.
+To make sure users can accept blockchain and understand the value of dApps, marketing development could be the biggest challenge.
 {{< /faqentry >}}

 {{< faqentry question="How are the work tasks allocated between Elastos teams in Beijing and Shanghai?" >}}